priyom/pavlova/README.md

 The dispatcher rules can be fully customized.
 If you want to give us feedback about a particular KiwiSDR receiver which you think provides a great reception and deserves a better place, don't hesitate!
 You can also suggest support for a new area group if you have a use for it.

-We think the project could use a little, simple GUI to provide a better experience.
-If you want to help us, this is welcome!
+We think the project could use a little, simple HTML GUI to provide a smoother experience than raw javascript.
+If you want to help us with this, it's welcome!

 Contact us on the chat on [priyom.org](http://priyom.org/) or on twitter, [@priyom_org](https://twitter.com/priyom_org).